 - The term “doodle” was first coined in 1992.

-- They frequently inherit the sheepdog’s herding genes and the poodle’s fowl hunting genes!
+- They frequently inherit the sheepdog’s herding genes and the poodle’s fowl hunting genes.

 So, that’s the sheepadoodle.

-A highly intelligent, calm and playful panda bear (generally)!
+A highly intelligent, calm, and playful dog.

 Good for families, but remember they need a lot of exercise and mental stimulation.